Unsigned-Long/Timer/readme.md

  *
  * @tparam DurationType the type of std::duration, eg: std::chrono::milliseconds, std::chrono::seconds
  * @param desc the describe of this duration
+ * @param prec the precision for float value
  * @return std::string the duration string
  */
 ```